Traveler Summary

 Introduction

-Diabetic travelers should see their health care provider well in advance of travel to ensure their diabetes is well controlled.
-Avoid travel to developing countries if the disease is not well controlled or if unstable complications exist (e.g., coronary artery disease, serious kidney disease, foot ulcers, or advancing eye disease).
+Diabetic travelers should see their health care provider well in advance of travel to ensure that their diabetes is well controlled.
+Avoid travel to low- and middle-income countries if the disease is not well controlled or if unstable complications exist (e.g., coronary artery disease, serious kidney disease, foot ulcers, or advancing eye disease).
 Changes to blood testing and insulin requirements may be needed during travel, especially for those travelers who plan to be more active than usual.
 Changes in meal patterns and time zones can also affect blood-sugar levels, and meals may be delayed or unavailable.
-Hand-carry insulin and other medications (do not pack in checked luggage) and keep insulin cool.
+Hand carry insulin and other medications (do not pack in checked luggage) and keep insulin cool.
 Additional preparations are needed for travelers using insulin pumps; travelers should obtain prescriptions for all medications and a letter documenting the need to carry medications, needles, and syringes (see below).

-In addition to vaccines indicated for the specific itinerary, several routine vaccines that are recommended particularly for diabetics (including pneumococcal polysaccharide, hepatitis B, and influenza vaccines) should be up-to-date and may need to be started 2 months or more prior to travel.
+In addition to vaccines indicated for the specific itinerary, several routine vaccines that are recommended, particularly for diabetics (including pneumococcal polysaccharide, hepatitis B, and influenza vaccines), should be up-to-date and may need to be started 2 months or more prior to travel.

 Insulin, Medications, and Other Supplies